rug-oop-2024/oop-24-25-final-project-group35/screenshots/step-by-step.md

 ## I
 **Add datasets in the Datasets page on the 1st page.
 3 Datasets from Kaggle have already been added to the repo during pushing.
-Here is an example of the usage of the Mobile Device Usage and User Behavior Dataset.**
+Here is an example of the usage of the Mobile Device Usage and User Behavior Dataset from the example_csv folder.**
 ![Add Screenshot](images/add1.png)

 ## II